Frequently Asked Questions

 How should I select my class?

 We recommend that you choose your class based on what interests you.
 We encourage you to rank at least two courses, but be sure that any course you rank on your application is something you’d be willing to take and pay for.
-Apply early to have the best chance for placement in your first choice!
+Apply early to have the best chance for placement in your first choice class!

 Will I receive a grade or credit for my class?

 No, WAVU does not give grades or award credit.
 We want you to stretch your intellectual capacity without fear of failure.
 Because WAVU goes by so fast, instructors do not have enough time to get to know students well enough to be able to fill out an informative rubric.
 Your parent will have the opportunity to speak to your instructor at the Open House Saturday evening.

 WAVU is a full day academic experience on Vanderbilt’s campus.
 Students do not spend the night.

 How much freedom will I have to explore campus?